Sunak faces open revolt over refusal to back tax cuts

 Mr Houchen added: “You’re not really influencing policy, but what you have done is you’ve just set up another 24 hours of narrative of a group of Conservative MPs are not happy and they are telling the prime minister to do A, B and C.”

-Business secretary Kemi Badenoch also rejected Ms Truss’ call to cut corporation tax to 19 per cent.
-“Lots of people talk about corporation tax as if it’s a silver bullet, but we still have the lowest in the G7,” she told the Sunday Times.
+Business secretary Kemi Badenoch also rejected Ms Truss’s call to cut corporation tax to 19 per cent.
+“Lots of people talk about corporation tax as if it’s a silver bullet, but we still have the lowest in the G7,” she told The Sunday Times.

 Mr Sunak insisted that the UK was not a “laughing stock” despite uncertainty for business over HS2 – but business secretary Ms Badenoch admitted international investors had raised concerns.